In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 One of the best places to have Mexican ice cream is Neveria Roxy, an ice cream store founded in La Condesa.

-Since the beginning in 1946, the ice cream is made in the traditional style.
+Ice cream continues to be made traditionally since the beginning of 1946.
 Find flavors made with ice, salt and carefully selected fruits from the local markets.

 This popular family store now has nine locations around Mexico City.
 We enjoyed sampling mamey ice cream at the Polanco location.

-Address: Polanco, check their website for the other locations in Mexico City
+Address: Calle Julio Verne 84 Polanco – check their website for the other locations in Mexico City

-Authentic Food Quest Tip: Enjoy Mexican ice cream on a Polanco Food Tour.
+AUTHENTIC FOOD QUEST TIP: Enjoy Mexican ice cream on a Polanco Food Tour.
 Polanco is home to many of the best restaurants in the city, including Neveria Roxy.
-Discover the history of this chic neighborhood as you sample traditional Mexican food at stalls and restaurants on a food tour.
+Discover the history of this chic neighborhood as you sample traditional Mexican food at stalls and restaurants.

 We recommend trying the artisanal version which has less fat and sugar than the industrial ones.

-Where to Eat the Best Sweets in Mexico City
+Where to Eat the Best Sweets in CDMX

 For artisanal buñuelos, we recommend going to Dulcería de Celaya.